tssovi/grokking-the-object-oriented-design-interview/object-oriented-design-case-studies/design-amazon-online-shopping-system.md

 6. Add a new product category.
 7. Send notifications to members with shipment updates.

+Here is the use case diagram of our Online Shopping System:

 <p align="center">
     <img src="/media-files/online-shopping-use-case.svg" alt="Online Shoopping System Use Case Diagram">
     <br />